aryaprabhudesai/starter-academic/content/home/experience.md

     date_end: '2019-07-19'
     description: |2-

-        * Worked on developing an Automatic Short Answer Grading (ASAG) System using Deep Learning techniques.
-        * Research paper presented and published at the IEEE TALE 2019
+        * Surveyed the latest advancements in Automatic Text Scoring Systems and developed own model using a novel hybrid Siamese Bi-LSTM network.
+Published the research and the results at IEEE TALE 2019

   - title: Deep Learning Research Intern